plainprince/audio-recognition-tool/README.md

 This will:
 - Process all audio files in `audio_input/`
-- Generate fingerprints using the Shazam algorithm
+- Generate fingerprints using the recognition algorithm
 - Store them in `database.json`
 - Move processed files to `audio_processed/`